Pervasive PSQL v11 Licensing Primer

 The licensing for Pervasive PSQL v11 can get a bit confusing at times for certain configurations, so we have put together this description of how Pervasive licenses their product.

 Please read this information carefully!
 Pervasive Software does NOT allow product returns on their software once it is delivered!
 If you order the wrong product, you may need to order the correct version and have no recourse for returns.
 Goldstar Software is the premier reseller in the United States, but we must still work within the rules provided by Pervasive Software.
-If you have any questions or concerns, please contact us or Pervasive Software directly at 800-BTRIEVE *before* you place your order!
+If you have any questions or concerns, please contact us or Actian directly at 800-BTRIEVE *before* you place your order!